pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 only non-bundled one is probably HUnit, in Debian it's the `libghc-hunit-dev` package.

-I'm not a very fluent Haskell programmer, so don't take my code as good style.
+I'm not a very fluent Haskell programmer, so don't assume my code is good style.
 Also I've consciously kept the style close to the Perl version, so that it's easy to compare.

-If you're new to Haskell, the new things compared to the Perl version are:
+If you're new to Haskell, the new things compared to the Perl version
+are:

   * Static type signatures for functions: those are the lines with `::` in them.
 Type names and constructors always have an uppercase